For a kids’ picture book with a positive message try The Pirates Next Door

 Over to you

-Have you read The Pirates Next Door?
+Have you read The Pirates Next Door book?
 What did you think?
 What are your best-loved pirate books or picture books?
 I’d love to hear your views in the comments below.

 - And if you’d like to get a copy of Jonny Duddle’s The Pirates Next Door it is available from many booksellers including Amazon via this link.